-(c) where we need to process and use your personal data in connection with our legitimate interests and being able to effectively manage and operate our organization in a consistent manner across all territories.
+(c) where we need to process and use your personal data in connection with our legitimate interests and be able to effectively manage and operate our organization in a consistent manner across all territories.
 We will always seek to pursue these legitimate interests in a way that does not unduly infringe on your legal rights and freedoms and, in particular, your right to privacy: and/or

-(d) where we need to comply with a legal obligation or for the purpose of us being able to establish, exercise or defend legal claims.
+(d) where we need to comply with a legal obligation or for the purpose of us being able to establish, exercise, or defend legal claims.

-4.2 - Please also note that some of the personal data we receive and that we process may include what is known as 'sensitive' or 'special category' personal data about you, for example, information regarding your ethnic origin or political, philosophical and religious beliefs.
+4.2 - Please also note that some of the personal data we receive and that we process may include what is known as 'sensitive' or 'special category' personal data about you, for example, information regarding your ethnic origin or political, philosophical, and religious beliefs.
 This is not the type of data that AANA would routinely collect, but if we process such sensitive or special category data we will only do this in specific situations where:

 (a) you have provided this with your explicit consent for us to use it: or,

 (b) there is a legal obligation on us to process such data in accordance with EU Data Protection Law

 (c) it is needed to protect your vital interests (or those of someone else) such as in a medical emergency: or,